-This experience is a college-level, three-credit course (EDU 110).
+This experience is a college-level, three-credit course (CIL 110).
 As such, there will be assigned reading and you will be expected to participate in all course discussions and related activities.
-In addition, there will be several assignments to complete in the form of journal essays and presentations.
+In addition, there will be several assignments to complete in the form of journal essays and mini-presentations.
 Evaluation and grading on the course will be Pass/No Pass.
 Students will be given a written and oral evaluation at the mid-way point and at the conclusion of the course.

 But, just as you come down from the steep mountain pass, a thunderstorm appears almost out of nowhere (your instructors warned you this happens a lot in the mountains).
 Your group responds well and you all don rain gear and scatter into the lower treeline to wait out the storm.
 After 20 minutes of rain, lightening, and even some hail, you all emerge wet but unscathed.
 You arrive at your designated camping area an hour later than anticipated but confident about making it through both the pass and the storm.
-You and your tarp mates set out to look for a suitable place to string up your tarp- far enough from the other groups to maintain the "minimum impact" camping ethic you have learned.
+You and your tarp mates set out to look for a suitable place to string up your tarp--far enough from the other groups to maintain "minimum impact."
 You still have some time before dinner so you head down to the lake where you journal for a bit and watch another student try their hand at fly-fishing for trout.
 Soon, your other tarpmates call you for dinner and you sit down to a nice meal of rice, stir-fry, and pita bread.
 After dinner, the whole brigade congregates near the lake to talk about the day and have another lesson (this time on judgment and decision-making skills).
 As the last light of the sun hits the peaks above you and sets them on fire in orange and yellow color, you wonder at the magic of this place.
 After the group check-in, you wander back to your tarp, catch up on some readings, and, after a few stories and jokes about the day, fall asleep, ready for whatever the next day will bring.
 Of course, remember that a "typical day" may vary widely course to course and year to year!